catherinepope/circleci-orbs/content/orbs.md

 With the popular Slack certified orb, it's easy to create custom notifications for any job.
 You can set parameters, including the message text, users to @ mention, and even the color of the message box.
 Prefer Jira?
 The Jira orb automatically reports the status of builds and deployments to your Jira Cloud instance.

 Import the AWS S3, Azure, or Google Cloud orbs to configure an upload without installing the CLI or creating a config file.
 Using Heroku?
-Install the Heroku orb to quickly build, test, and deploy your applications with a few lines of code.
+Get the Heroku orb to quickly build, test, and deploy your applications with a few lines of code.
 As orbs are completely customizable and parameterized, you can reduce build time without comprising on your specific requirements.

 ## How can you create your own orbs?